-For scans of the abdomen and pelvis, you may be asked to drink a jug of liquid before your scan; it could be water or contrast.
+For scans of the abdomen and pelvis, you may be asked to drink a jug of liquid beforehand; it could be water or contrast.
 This will outline your stomach and bowel, and it may be needed to fill your bladder, to improve the quality of the pictures.

-· For female patients of child-bearing age
+For female patients of child-bearing age